A letter from Kerry Kenwood

 BC Women’s researchers are creating and sharing new knowledge, but they can’t do it alone.
 It will take the help of visionary donors, like you, to initiate the global change that will soon turn cervical cancer into a distant memory.

 You can help eradicate cervical cancer forever – at home and abroad.
-That’s a powerful gift to give this holiday season.
+That’s a powerful gift to give.
 Please make your donation without delay.

 With warmest wishes for you and yours,

 Mother of Two Daughters, and Cervical Cancer Survivor

 P.S.
 You can be a part of medical history this holiday season by making your donation to BC Women’s Hospital + Health Centre Foundation.
 Let’s stop cervical cancer in its tracks!